 “It’s extremely annoying.
 There is no real reason – no legitimate reason.
 They just do it because they can.”

-Wilderness contacted the Glenthorne Station manager, but he was unavailable for comment.
+Wilderness contacted the Glenthorne Station manager, but he was overseas and unavailable for comment.

 When it comes to negotiating access for tramping areas, it usually comes down to groups such as the Federated Mountain Clubs and NZWAC.
 Rarely do trampers take matters into their own hands.
 This is partly because there are so many options for tramping.
 Rock climbers, on the other hand, have to fight to keep every existing crag open.
 Many climbers work directly with landowners to maintain relationships and access.